morpheus-project/morpheus/README.rst

 ======

-Morpheus has two main flavors of Docker Image: ``gpu`` for the GPU enabled version of Tensorflow and ``cpu`` for the standard CPU implementation of Tensorflow.
+Morpheus has two main flavors of Docker Image: ``gpu`` for the GPU enabled version of TensorFlow and ``cpu`` for the standard CPU implementation of TensorFlow.
 Visit the `Docker Hub <https://hub.docker.com/r/morpheusastro/morpheus>`_ page for relevant tags.